PARK SOLUTIONS LAB

 Picture

-This project was conducted in three waterfall-based state parks within the Tennessee State Parks (TSP) system: Cummins Falls State Park, Rock Island State Park, and Burgess Falls State Natural Area.
+This project was conducted in three waterfall-based state parks within the Tennessee State Parks system: Cummins Falls State Park, Rock Island State Park, and Burgess Falls State Natural Area.
 The project gathered accurate, defensible, and science-based information to help support visitor use planning, management, and carrying capacity decisions at these parks.

 Read More